How Many Times Can the IRS Levy Your Bank Account?

-If so, your bank account may be subject to an IRS bank levy.
-An IRS bank levy is typically issued for a one time pull from your bank account, but the bank holds those funds for 21 days before forwarding them to the IRS.
-This is done in order to seize the funds in your bank account to pay off back taxes that you owe.
+If you owe taxes, your bank account may be subject to an IRS bank levy.
+An IRS bank levy is typically issued for a one-time pull from your bank account, but the bank holds those funds for 21 days before forwarding them to the IRS.
+This is done in order to seize the funds in your bank account to pay off the back taxes that you owe.
 The reason for the 21 days is simple.
 The IRS hopes that you will call and make arrangements to pay in full, set up an installment agreement, or dispute the balance due as an error.

 Will the IRS Freeze My Bank Account?